 About the Oakland Museum Women’s Board

 The Oakland Museum Women’s Board (OMWB) is a California non-profit public benefit corporation whose sole purpose is to provide services and funds to the Oakland Museum of California (OMCA).
-Founded in 1955, the OMWB has been a major contributor to OMCA success for 61 years.
+Founded in 1955, the OMWB has been a major contributor to OMCA success for over 60 years.